SW-e/ADAmantiumForgers/index.md

 ## Where are we going?

-Even if the number of views is incomparable with the most attractive categories such as entertainment and music, the News and Politics categories is pushing its way up.
-Over the last fwe year it can be observed that this is the category with the fastest growth.
+Even if the number of views is incomparable with the most attractive categories such as entertainment and music, the News and Politics category is pushing its way up.
+Over the last few years it can be observed that this is the category with the fastest growth.

 {% include /figures/overall_categories_evolution.html %}

-Moreover, during the first fews months of 2019 it even manage to became the first category regarding the number of uploaded videos.
+Moreover, during the first few months of 2019, it even manages to become the first category regarding the number of uploaded videos.

 {% include /figures/2019_category_evolution.html %}

 ## What is the problem then?
 You may think.
-"Well, Great!, One other great platform to get great sources of information!".
+"Well, Great!
+One other great platform to get great sources of information!".
 I hate to disappoint you but the reality may be more complex...

  <div w3-include-html="assets/img/news_pol_3pie_overview.html"></div>
 <div src="assets/img/news_pol_3pie_overview.html"></div>